Zuikyo/ZIKViper/README.md

 ### <a name="implementation1-view"></a>View

-View can be a UIView + UIViewController, or a custom UIView, or a Manager of UIView, as long as it implement the interface of View.
+View can be a UIView + UIViewController, or a custom UIView, or a Manager of UIView, as long as it implements the interface of View.

 Responsibilities:

-* Assemble different view widgets, and manage their layout
+* Assemble different view widgets, and manage their layouts
-* Provide `view input` interface to presenter for updating view state
+* Provide `view input` interface to presenter for updating view
-* Send view events to `event handler` (the `presenter`)
+* Send view events to `eventHandler` (the `presenter`)
-* Get data for displaying views from `view dataSource` (the `presenter`)
+* Get data for displaying views from `viewDataSource` (the `presenter`)
 * Provide `routeSource` to `presenter` as the source view controller for navigation

 View will import many widgets and implements their delegates.
-View will wrap separate methods in these delegates into `ViewEventHandlerInput` and `ViewDataSourceInput` for different responsibilities.
+View will separate methods in these delegates into `ViewEventHandlerInput` and `ViewDataSourceInput` for different responsibilities.

 `viewDataSource` and `viewEventHandler` stand for the two responsibilities of `presenter` for View.